KaiHsiangHu/iNEXT.IE/README.md

 National Tsing Hua University, Hsin-Chu, Taiwan 30043</i>
 </h5>

-<br> `iNEXT.IE` (INterpolation and EXTrapolation for Inter-specific
+<br> `iNEXT.IE` (INterpolation and EXTrapolation for Inter-Specific
-Encounter) is a framework for biodiversity methodology. ‘iNEXT.IE’ extends ‘iNEXT’ to incorporate Inter-specific Encounter (IE) of biodiversity, which incorporates species absolute abundance.
-An online version “iNEXT.IE Online” (<https://kaihsiang-hu.shinyapps.io/iNEXT_IE/>) is also available for users without an R background.
+Encounter) is a framework for biodiversity methodology. ‘iNEXT.IE’ extends ‘iNEXT’ to incorporate Inter-Specific Encounter (IE) of biodiversity, which incorporates species absolute abundance.
+An online version “iNEXT.IE Online” (<https://kaihsiang-hu.shinyapps.io/iNEXT_IE/>) is also available for users without prior experience in R.

 `iNEXT.IE` features two statistical analyses (non-asymptotic and asymptotic):